SERIES OF ADDITIONS|

 were quite fond of it.

-to replace things that had come to the end of their natural life (like
+that had come to the end of their natural life (e.g. carpeting) needed

-the carpeting), but most of our work has been cosmetic, the imposition
+to be replaced, but most of the work was cosmetic, the imposition

-of our personal taste on this old house.
-We favor, as the
+of personal taste on this old house.
+The

 walls have been painted

-to the Victorian, so furnishings of the house look something like they
+Crafts aesthetic trumps the Victorian, so interiors of the house look

 might have in 1910 or so, with eclectic touches here and there because,